dk107dk/cdocs/README.md

 ### TODO:
 - Configure a transformer for default and #name docs.
 (And concat and compose?)
 E.g. to automatically transform xml > md, md > html, etc.
 - Think about if concat and compose docs should be transformed before being included in the other type. e.g. if /x/y/z/concat.txt included /x/compose.html then compose.html would be rendered before being concatenated.
-- Create methods for retrieving binary docs, maybe by declaring a root to not support transforms
-- Allow tagging a root with file types that can be requested